marpon/Print_to_Pdf/README.md

 and some sample code to work with.

-Print2pdf.bas is the source for creating the Print2Pdf.exe cmd line tool to convert files to pdf. the Print2Pdf_32.exe and Print2Pdf_64.exe, are the compiled exe for 32 and 64 bits, given only for the ones who do not know how to use freebasic compiler.
+Print2pdf.bas is the source for creating the Print2Pdf.exe cmd line tool to convert files to pdf.

+The Print2Pdf_32.exe and Print2Pdf_64.exe, are the compiled exe for 32 and 64 bits,
+given only for the ones who do not know how to use freebasic compiler.